fleet-pond/fleet-pond-app/docs/help.md

 The content of the map can be shown / hidden using the key on the left.
 The available map content:

-* **Overlay** - A map overlay that shows place names, landforms, and the routes available to walk at the pond.
 * **Interests** - The red markers on the map that show the locations of the points of interests.
 * **Benches** - The blue markers on the map that show the locations of the benches around the pond.
 * **Routes** - Each route can be individually hidden from the map.